GoogleCloudPlatform/golang-docker/runtime-builder/tests/README.md

 To perform the test:
 * Manually run a container build of the go1-builder image.
 Skip this step if you already have an existing image in GCR that you want to test.
-* Configure a cloudbuild.yaml file that references the go1-builder image to be tested.
-See go-1.8.yaml for an example.
+* Set `app/runtime_builders_root` to the integration/ directory.
 * Run test.sh \<project_id>.
-This will use the configured cloudbuild.yaml to build and deploy the test app.
+This will use the configured go-test.yaml to build and deploy the test app.
 It will also invoke the test driver to perform the test suite to verify that it is working.

 ### Caveat
 There is an issue with the authentication of the test framework.